It’s all about budget baby!

-It’s a reliable work horse with solid brand behind it.
+It’s a reliable workhorse with a solid brand behind it.
 Okay, it’s not the most graceful turntable.
 But the chrome and black design will fit into just about any home sound system.

-It’s a direct drive which is not the prefered drive for audiophiles.
+It’s a direct drive which is not the preferred drive for audiophiles.
 But it’s a great starter turntable with a host of upgrade options.

-So it defintely makes it into the top 4.
+So it definitely makes it into the top 4.

 The Sony PSHX500 is a definite contender for a spot in the top 4.
 I mean you can’t go wrong with a Sony.

 And if you want to convert your vinyl to MP3 this deck does that for you.
 But it’s not just any old software.
-Sony provides you with their DSD recording app.
+Sony provides you with its DSD recording app.